HimanshuMedhekar/HimanshuMedhekar/README.md

 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me via email
 - 😄 Pronouns: HeMan
-- ⚡ Fun fact: I am a Web Developer
+- ⚡ Fun fact: I am a Web Developer as well as a student

 <!---
 HimanshuMedhekar/HimanshuMedhekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.